Jethro Tull (agriculturist): Work

-In his 1731 publication, Tull described how the motivation for developing the seed-drill arose from conflict with his servants.
+In his book Horse-hoeing Husbandry (published in 1731), Tull described how the motivation for developing the seed-drill arose from conflict with his servants.
 He had struggled to enforce his new methods upon them, in part because they resisted the threat to their position as labourers and their skill with the plough.

 Drill husbandry

 Tull invented some machinery for the purpose of carrying out his system of drill husbandry, about 1733.
 His first invention was a drill-plough to sow wheat and turnip seed in drills, three rows at a time.
 There were two boxes for the seed, and these, with the coulters, were placed one set behind the other, so that two sorts of seed might be sown at the same time.
 A harrow to cover in the seed was attached behind.

 Tull also invented a turnip-drill somewhat similar to the other in general arrangement, but of lighter construction.
 The feeding spout was so arranged as to carry one half of the seed backwards after the earth had fallen into the channel; a harrow was pinned to the beam; and by this arrangement one half of the seed would spring up sooner than the other, allowing part to escape the turnip fly.

 When desirable to turn the machine, the harrow was to be lifted and the feeding would stop.
 The manner of delivering the seeds to the funnels in both the above drills was by notched barrels, and Tull was the first to use cavities in the surfaces of solid cylinders for the feeding.
 Nothing material in the history of the drill then occurred until 1782.